KuroroSam/MobileTest/README.md

 Clone it!
 Don't fork it or other people can see your implementation.

-This is assignment is base on Xamarin https://www.xamarin.com
+This is an assignment based on Xamarin https://www.xamarin.com

 Please refer the iOS project, there are bare bone implementation so you can verify your enviroment is workable for further development.